Rydilly/bloom_filter/README.md

 `add` and `contains` currently accept `int` or `str` keys.

-Running `bloom_filter.py` directly runs the demo used to generate the table above.
+Running `bloom_filter.py` if__name__== "__main__" with manually set parameters was used to generate the table above.

 ## What did I learn?

 After this project I became an advocate of DS&A curriculum including filters.
 They should suffice as a good introduction into hashing while also holding benefits in cache locality.
-Since a buffer slot was a single bit, the total space of the buffer was tiny and lookup was incredible compared to hashing due to CPU cache line restrictions.
+Since a buffer slot was a single bit, the total space of the buffer was tiny and lookup was unbelievably quick compared to hashing due to CPU cache line restrictions.

 ## When to not use a filter?